GoogleChromeLabs/bubblewrap/packages/cli/README.md

 ```

 Options:
   - `--skipPwaValidation`: skips validating the wrapped PWA against the Quality Criteria.
+  - `--generateAppBundle`: outputs an Android App Bundle additionally to the APK.

 ## `update`